Microsoft 365 Defender prerequisites

 You must be a global administrator or a security administrator in Azure Active Directory to turn on Microsoft 365 Defender.
 For the list of roles required to use Microsoft 365 Defender and information on how access to data is regulated, read about managing access to Microsoft 365 Defender.

-Access Microsoft 365 Defender in the Microsoft 365 security center using Microsoft Edge, Internet Explorer 11, or any HTML 5 compliant web browser.
+Access Microsoft 365 Defender in the Microsoft 365 Defender portal using Microsoft Edge, Internet Explorer 11, or any HTML 5 compliant web browser.

 Availability to US GCC, GCC High, and other US government institutions